cloudnativeessentials/101-kubernetes-security/04-pod-security-rbac.md

 role.rbac.authorization.k8s.io/pod-creator created
 ```

-Create the RoleBinding that binds the pod-creator Role to a user devconf and pod-creator group in the secure-namespace Namespace.
+9. Create the RoleBinding that binds the `pod-creator` Role to the `user` devconf and `pod-creator` group in the `rbac-namespace` Namespace.

 ```shell
 cat <<EOF > rb-create-pods.yaml